tideflow-io/tideflow-docs/docs/contribute.md

 By using it, helping to find and fixing bugs or maintaining its source code and publish its future forward.

-Adding an star on Github for [the main repository](https://github.com/tideflow-io/tideflow) also helps a lot!
+Adding an star on GitHub for [the main repository](https://github.com/tideflow-io/tideflow) also helps a lot!

 There are some tasks on the backlog.
 Check https://github.com/tideflow-io/tideflow/issues